hasura/ndc-spec/rfcs/0009-field-arguments.md

 This mirrors the existing implementation for collection arguments with the addition of an `Option` wrapper in order to make the implementation backwards compatible.
-RFC for this aspect - Should these be non-optional?

 ## Implications

 NDC schema and query invocation:

 * When the schema indicates that a field has arguments then they may be provided in a query.
-* Nullable arguments may be omitted.
+* Nullable arguments must be explicitly supplied with None.
 * If all arguments are nullable then the field may be referenced without arguments or parenteses.

 Engine interactions: